Spidex3d/MyPrograming/README.md

 Useful beginners information

-// This is comment style number 1 for single line comments /*This is comment style number 2
+// This is comment style number 1 for single line comments.

+/*This is comment style number 2
    It can span multiple lines
 */

- ctrl + alt + L Open solution explorer ctrl + D Duplicate a line or selection ctrl + F Open find dialog
+ ctrl + alt + L Open solution explorer. ctrl + D Duplicate a line or selection. ctrl + F Open find dialog.
- Hold down Alt and drag to create a rectangular selection
+ Hold down Alt and drag to create a rectangular selection.